Rorxach/BreaG/README.md

 - 👋 Hi, I’m @BreaG
-- 👀 I’m interested in robotics and spacecraft
+- 👀 I’m interested in coding and cybersecurity
-- 🌱 I’m currently learning python and c
+- 🌱 I’m currently learning python, c pentesting and linux

 <!---
 Hope you enjoy my repository and hope it helps you a little